jacksonfelipe/lineage/docs/SECURITY_GUIDE.md

-# Segurança
+# Security

-## Boas Práticas
+## Best Practices
-- Use variáveis de ambiente para segredos e senhas.
+- Use environment variables for secrets and passwords.
-- Nunca exponha dados sensíveis em logs ou erros.
+- Never expose sensitive data in logs or errors.
-- Use HTTPS em produção.
+- Use HTTPS in production.
-- Limite acessos administrativos.
+- Limit administrative access.
-- Atualize dependências regularmente.
+- Update dependencies regularly.

-## Autenticação e Permissões
+## Authentication and Permissions
-- Use o sistema de usuários e grupos do Django.
+- Use Django's user and group system.
-- Proteja endpoints sensíveis com autenticação.
+- Protect sensitive endpoints with authentication.

-## Proteção de Dados
+## Data Protection
-- Faça backups regulares.
+- Perform regular backups.
-- Restrinja acesso ao banco de dados.
+- Restrict access to the database.
-- Use criptografia para senhas e dados sensíveis.
+- Use encryption for passwords and sensitive data.